rootiest/crimping-tutorial/README.md

 ### Bad Crimps

-The following are examples of poorly crimped connectors:
+The following are poorly crimped connectors:

 - This terminal connector end was damaged because it was inserted too far into the crimp tool.